 Since offering its first classes at area high schools in 1985, Collin College has expanded to serve more than 59,000 credit and continuing education students each year.
-The only public college in the county, the college offers more than 100 degrees and certificates in a wide range of disciplines.
+The only public college based in the county, the college offers more than 100 degrees and certificates in a wide range of disciplines, including new Bachelor of Science in Nursing (BSN) and Bachelor of Applied Technology (BAT) in Cybersecurity degrees.

 Financial Information : Purchasing, Bid Opportunities, New Vendor Registration, Surplus Property, Budget, Annual Financial Reports, Investments, Disclosures,